 The Probe was a fine sport coupe — it didn’t have great performance but the styling wasn’t bad.
 The name, however, could have been better.
 When we think of the word probe, what comes to mind is what space aliens reportedly do with captives.
 According to Webster’s Dictionary, a probe is “a thin, long instrument that is used especially for examining parts of the body” — along the lines of that space examination.
 A hot shower might be in order after driving a Probe.

 The flagship sedan of the Kia model lineup, the K900 is a large luxury sedan.
-Although the rest of the Kia lineup has what we would consider reasonable names, we’re not sure what the Korean automaker was thinking with the name K900.
+Although the rest of the Kia lineup has what we would consider reasonable names (although with the new K5, that could be changing), we’re not sure what the Korean automaker was thinking with the name K900.
 The big Kia’s name is simply too close to K9, and while we know that dogs can help sell cars — just look at Subaru — no one wants a dog of a car.

 In 1973 Volkswagen imported an odd-looking vehicle originally designed for the German military.
 Sold as the Safari in Mexico, Trekker in the UK and the Kurierwagon in Germany, apparently VW had run out of creativity by the time they got around to naming the American version, so it was simply called the Thing.
 Sold in America for only two years, the Thing’s doors and windows could be removed, the windshield could be folded down and — with drains in the floor — it could be hosed out when dirty.
 With a 55-horsepower engine the Thing boasted a top speed of 71 mph.
 Perhaps Thing is more appropriate than we first thought.